Best Guitar Amps Under $500 - Solid-State Combo

-Reviewers have mostly good things to say about the Fender Super Champ X2, especially when it comes to clean tone.
+Market sentiment remains strongly positive for this amp, and it is mostly loved for its classic clean tone.
 So much so that for some, the ability to switch voices is just a nice plus to the already good base tone that the first channel provides.
-The amp's versatility and portability are also lauded by many, with reports of it working well in small gigs and recordings.
+The amp's portability are also lauded by many, with reports of it working well as a carry-on amp for small gigs and recordings.

 Some users are not impressed with the stock 10" speaker, they recommend swapping it out with something from Celestion or Eminence, for a fuller and warmer tube sound.

-The Super Champ X2 gives you classic Fender tube tone with a bit more flexibility and functionality, ideal for players who want a versatile and compact tube amp.
+The Super Champ X2 gives you classic Fender tube tone with a bit more flexibility and functionality.

 Vox AC10C1 Tube Guitar Combo Amp 10W 1x10

 The Vox AC10C1 is as straightforward as it gets, a true vintage style tube amp with none of the complications of modern amp modeling.
 At the core of this small combo is a 10 Watt amplifier with two 12AX7 preamp tubes and two EL84 tubes, designed to reproduce genuine Vox AC15 and AC30 tones, albeit at more manageable volume levels.
 This includes Vox' "Top Boost" circuit which helped mold the "jangly" sound of many iconic British artists.
 Giving this amplifier its sound is a single 10" Celestion VX10 speaker, which complements the amps familiar voicing and closed back cabinet.
 Thankfully, Vox added a built-in reverb into the amp, along with a 2-band EQ for a bit of tweaking.

 - Outputs: 1/4" (External Speaker)